 The Rideau Canal is more than just a waterway through a huge chunk of Ontario.
-Though central in location, what’s more central is its role in the city’s vibrancy throughout each and every season.
-Spanning 202 kilometres, this special section of water is a hub for not only boating, but also for culture and community.
+Though central in location, what's more central is its role in the city's vibrancy throughout each and every season.
+One hundred and twenty-six miles in total, this special section of water is a hub for not only boating through the province, but also for culture and community.

-Running from Kingston to Ottawa, the Rideau Canal connects several bodies of water — the Ottawa River, Rideau River, and Lake Ontario — and makes up the oldest operating canal system in North America.
+Running from Kingston to Ottawa, the Rideau Canal connects several bodies of water -- the Ottawa River, Rideau River, and Lake Ontario -- making up the oldest operating canal system in North America.
 The Canal is home to a system of locks that were built to connect areas of the province in the early 1800s and are now mostly used by casual boaters throughout the summer months.

-Though the Canal is famous for being the largest naturally frozen skating rink in the world (Guinness Book of World Records says so!), there’s certainly a lot to do in and around the waterway during the summer months too.
-Along the canal in Ottawa, and the remainder that runs throughout Ontario, plan to fill up a sunny day on your next visit with one of these activities.
+Though the Canal is famous as the largest naturally frozen skating rink in the world (Guinness Book of World Records says so!), surrounded by BeaverTails and hot cocoa stands, there's certainly a lot to do in and around the waterway during the summer months too.
+Along the five miles of canal in Ottawa, and the remainder that runs throughout Ontario, plan to fill up a sunny day on your next visit with one of these activities.

 Go back in time on a Voyageur Canoe tour

-Grab nine friends and pile into an eight-metre Voyageur Canoe.
-With guides at the bow and stern, you’ll be able to explore Ottawa’s locks from the water with expert precision and colourful commentary.
-These tours are only available starting in June, so be sure to book a spot if you’re visiting over the summer.
+Grab nine friends and pile into a 27-foot Voyageur Canoe.
+With guides at the bow and stern, you'll be able to explore Ottawa's locks from the water with expert precision and colorful commentary.
+These tours are only available starting in June, so be sure to book a spot if you're visiting over the summer.
 At under $10 per person, this is a great, affordable way to see the city from the water.

 See the sights by bike

 From the land, enjoy the parkways along the Canal by bike.
-Though the bike trails are only directly along the Ottawa section of the Canal, there’s still plenty to explore along the over six kilometres of pathway, like restaurants at the Dows Lake Pavilion and Marina and a detour to the Canada Agriculture and Food Museum.
+Though the bike trails are only directly along the Ottawa section of the Canal, there's still plenty to explore along the four miles of pathway, like restaurants at the Dows Lake Pavilion and Marina and a detour to the Canada Agriculture and Food Museum.
 Start at RentABike, and then head out on your way!
-For a detailed route, check out Ottawa Tourism’s guide.
+For a detailed route, check out Ottawa Tourism's guide.

 Spend the day at a museum